Judy Garland: 1928–1935: The Gumm/Garland Sisters

-In 1928, the Gumm Sisters enrolled in a dance school run by Ethel Meglin, proprietor of the Meglin Kiddies dance troupe, and appeared with the troupe at its annual Christmas show.
-Through the Meglin Kiddies, the sisters made their film debut in a short subject called The Big Revue (1929), where they performed a song-and-dance number called "That's the Good Old Sunny South."
+In 1928 the Gumm Sisters enrolled in a dance school run by Ethel Meglin, proprietor of the Meglin Kiddies dance troupe, and appeared with the troupe at its annual Christmas show.
+Through the Meglin Kiddies, the sisters made their film debut in a short subject called The Big Revue (1929), in which they performed a song-and-dance number called "That's the Good Old Sunny South".
 This was followed by appearances in two Vitaphone shorts the following year: A Holiday in Storyland, featuring Garland's first on-screen solo, and The Wedding of Jack and Jill.
 They next appeared together in Bubbles (1930).
 Their final on-screen appearance was in an MGM Technicolor short entitled La Fiesta de Santa Barbara (1935).

 The trio had toured the vaudeville circuit as "The Gumm Sisters" for many years by the time they performed in Chicago at the Oriental Theater with George Jessel in 1934.
 He encouraged the group to choose a more appealing name after "Gumm" was met with laughter from the audience.
-According to theater legend, their act was once erroneously billed at a Chicago theater as "The Glum Sisters."
+According to theater legend, their act was once erroneously billed at a Chicago theater as "The Glum Sisters".